alexovn/ui-finder/README.md

 # UI Finder: The One-Stop Solution for Finding UI Libraries
 UI Finder is an app that helps you find the right UI libraries in seconds.
 No more hours of web surfing in search of libraries that match your framework, are popular enough, and actively maintained.
 You can filter libraries by different settings, sort and order them as you like.
 Enjoy and have fun!

+## Features
+UI Finder is a feature-rich app designed to help developers be more productive and save hours searching for the right libraries.
+Here are some of its main features:

+- Filter libraries by categories, frameworks, components, and more.
+- Search libraries using the built-in search (currently in Beta, so it may not be very accurate).
+- Sort and order libraries by creation date, GitHub stars, or npm downloads.
+- Share filtered results with your team and friends using a powerful URL string.
+- Switch between light and dark theme modes.
+- Mobile-friendly: The app is fully responsive, allowing you to search for libraries directly on your mobile device or tablet.

 ## What It's Made Of
 UI Finder is built using several technologies that make it awesome: